 The Prince has just completed his first official overseas engagement in New York and the trip has served well to distance him from previous negative press attention, say PROs.

 Hill & Knowlton creative director Peter Lawlor said the media coverage had been handled well.
 ‘The trip was clever to play to his strengths.
 It showed him playing polo and also picked up on his good work in Africa.
-It was very simply done and came across as geneuine.'
+It was very simply done and came across as genuine.'

 Prince Harry visited a children's centre and also took part in a polo event on Governors Island to raise money for his Sentebale charity as part of the trip.